in ,

 Wooden skiffs require special care when it comes to polishing.
 Start by sanding the surface lightly with fine-grit sandpaper to remove any imperfections or roughness.
 Next, apply a wood-specific polish or oil using a soft cloth or brush, following the grain of the wood.
 Allow the product to penetrate and nourish the wood, then buff the surface gently with a clean cloth to achieve a smooth and glossy finish.

-See also Race Boat Polishing Tips
+See also Dory Polishing Tips

 Common Mistakes to Avoid While Polishing a Skiff